The Good News About Dementia Care

 Judy Cornish, the founder of the DAWN Method, is an attorney licensed in Idaho and Oregon and a member of the National Academy of Elder Law Attorneys (NAELA).
 Before becoming a lawyer, Ms. Cornish worked in vocational rehabilitation with people who have brain injuries and is a Qualified Mental Health Associate with the mentally ill.
 The DAWN Method targets the emotional distress that accompanies cognitive decline so that behaviors are avoided and caregiver stress is minimized.

-Dan Cohen is the is the founding Executive Director of Music & Memory, Inc. - a non-profit who brings personalized music into the lives of the elderly or infirmed at over 3,000 healthcare organizations.
+Dan Cohen is the is the founding Executive Director of Music & Memory, Inc. - a non-profit which brings personalized music into the lives of the elderly or infirmed at over 3,000 healthcare organizations.

 Teepa Snow is a dementia and Alzheimer's care expert who trains and helps agencies, facilities, and families.
 She has an extraordinarily unique teaching style, and emphasizes the value of connection when primary verbal communication and interaction abilities are altered.